armadillica/flamenco/docs/docs/user_manual/installation.md

 To run Flamenco Manager for the first time, follow these steps:

+0. Optionally install [ImageMagick](https://www.imagemagick.org/script/download.php), if you want to show the latest rendered image in the Manager's dashboard, and make sure that the `convert` command can be found on `$PATH`.
+Since there are multiple builds of ImageMagick available, make sure you install the version that is compatible with your render output; for example, get a HDR-enabled build if you render to HDR EXR files.
 1. Download [Flamenco Manager](https://www.flamenco.io/download/) for your platform.
 2. Extract the downloaded file.
 3. Run `./flamenco-manager -setup` (Linux/macOS) or `flamenco-manager.exe -setup` (Windows).